ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

     172.16.40.xxx        super-cluster.icp icp
     ```
 * `8500` is the port number for ICP's Docker Registry.
-* `default` is the Docker Registry Namespace where the Docker image will be located, which you can change.
+* `ibmcase` is the Docker Registry Namespace where the Docker image will be located, which you can change.
 * `browncompute-inventory-dal` is the actual Docker image name, which you can change.
 * `latest` is the Docker image tag.